Frequently Asked Questions

 Two forms of risk are currently covered by Climate Insights.
 Firstly, physical risk is presented through the provision of baseline and climate change actual values for each location.
 Future climate model-derived values can also be generated as ‘change from baseline’ values.
 The latter is critical for assessing acute climate risk in contrast to slow-onset changes.
 Therefore, the platform is excellent for assessing physical risks for TCFD and other project-based assessments.

-Secondly, the platform, based on physical risk options , has a seamless link with a tool for completing risk scores and risk rankings for assets in a portfolio.
+Secondly, the platform, based on physical risk options, has a seamless link with a tool for completing risk scores and risk rankings for assets in a portfolio.
 To our knowledge, no other platforms are available to provide access to climate change model values with risk scoring and ranking.
-Partnerships with transition risk teams and financial risk products are well advanced and will be announced shortly.
-When required, such tools will be driven by the superior climate data outputs generated by Climate Insights.
+Our financial risk product applying an innovative mathematical approach includes Value at Risk and Disruption to Service outputs that are derived from our off-line service that is driven by the Climate Insights database.
+With full documentation of the perils considered we lead the world in the direct link between country-level data, risk analysis, future changes in probability with a financial risk product.
+Our deep engagement with science is currently being directed toward upgrading our transition risk approach that has been developed with partners.
+These tools are driven by the superior climate data outputs generated by Climate Insights.

 Climate Insights includes atmospheric, land and ocean variables and is the most comprehensive source of actionable and defensible climate information for decision making on the planet.